patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- The following props have been deprecated on Card:
+- Deprecated the following properties:

-    - isSelectableRaised
+    - `isSelectableRaised`
-    - isDisabledRaised
+    - `isDisabledRaised`
-    - hasSelectableInput
+    - `hasSelectableInput`
-    - selectableInputAriaLabel
+    - `selectableInputAriaLabel`
-    - onSelectableInputChange
+    - `onSelectableInputChange`

     We recommend using our new implementation of clickable and selectable cards instead.
-This rule will raise a warning, but can provide fixes when using the `isSelectableRaised` or `isDisabledRaised` props. [(#9092)](https://github.com/patternfly/patternfly-react/pull/9092)
+This rule will raise a warning, but can provide fixes when using the `isSelectableRaised` or `isDisabledRaised` properties [(#9092)](https://github.com/patternfly/patternfly-react/pull/9092)

     Previous implementation: